ServiceComposer/ServiceComposer.AspNetCore/README.md

 ServiceComposer is a ViewModel Composition Gateway.

 Designing a UI when the back-end system consists of dozens (or more) of (micro)services is challenging.
 We have separation and autonomy on the back end, but this all needs to come back together on the front-end.
-ViewModel Composition stops it from turning into a mess of spaghetti code and prevents simple actions from causing an inefficient torrent of web requests.
+ViewModel Composition prevents the back-end system from turning into a mess of spaghetti code and prevents simple actions from causing an inefficient torrent of web requests.

 <!-- toc -->
 ## Contents